Former Atlantic City Mayor Frank Gilliam gets 30 days in prison for fraud

 “Your Honor, I stand before this court as a fractured human being,” Gilliam said during his time to speak.
 He apologized to the court, his family and friends and community, and asked to be allowed to stay at home so he could help his family members.

-His wife said Gilliam is the one to wake up their three children and one grandchild who lives with them, and put them to bed.
-He takes them to school and to sports practices, and takes care of his brother who recently had a heart attack, she said.
+His wife said Gilliam is the one to wake up their three children and grandchild who live with them, and puts them to bed.
+He takes them to school and to sports practices, and takes care of his brother who recently had a heart attack.

 Prosecutors are asking a federal judge to sentence former Atlantic City Mayor Frank Gilliam …